Institute for Palestine Studies: Organization

 The institute is independent of government, party, or political organization.
 IPS activities are financed by income from its endowment, contributions and gifts from donors, and sales of its publications.

 History

 In 2006, the Institute for Palestine Studies launched the Congressional Monitor project, which tracks every legislative initiative introduced in the U.S. Congress that mentions Palestine or Israel or has bearing on the Palestinian–Israeli conflict.
 The project is online and users can access the legislation as well as the congressional record from which it is drawn through the Congressional Monitor Database.
 Tips on using the database as well as a quick guide to the U.S. legislative process are provided.

+The institute was founded by three Arab intellectuals: Constantine Zurayk (Syria), Walid Khalidi (Palestine) and Burhan Dajani (Palestine) in response to the growing need for a fair narrative that generates knowledge and information from the Palestinians' side.
+This vision supported by eight intellectuals and prominent figures including Nabih Amin Faris, Maurice Gemmayel, Wadad Cortas, Fuad Sarrouf, Sa'id Himadeh, Edmond Rabbath, Charles Helou, Najla Abou Izzeddin.

 Library

 The institute's library is located at the institute's headquarters in Beirut.
-It is the largest in the Arab world specializing in Palestinian affairs, the Arab–Israeli conflict, and Judaica, with over 40,000 volumes, 400 current periodicals, 5,000 reels of film plus newspapers, maps, documents, and a large collection of private papers.
+It is the largest in the Arab world specializing in Palestinian affairs, the Arab–Israeli conflict, and Judaica, with more than 40,000 volumes, 400 current periodicals, 5,000 reels of film plus newspapers, maps, documents, and a large collection of private papers.
 It is also interested in studying and promoting knowledge of Hebrew.